|[ email | Main index » Bicycle components tests » Leather saddles||]|

 The leather is very thick, around 7.0 mm (varying from about 6.8 to a bit more than 7.0 mm).
-The leather is a bit softer than a Brooks, so it's not rock hard!
+The leather is a bit softer than a Brooks, so at first it seems it might not be rock hard, but it doesn't deform as much because of the thickness!
 Then in the middle there's an extra layer glued on, on the bottom side...
 This is obviously much thicker than any Brooks saddle (see the pictures).
 This should remove any questions one might have about the durability of the leather top.
 As I mentioned elsewhere on this page, Brooks saddles do not appear to have worse quality leather or thinner leather than 'in the old days', but there are some concerns about durability (i.e. you could have a saddle that deteriorates rapidly, just because of natural variations in the leather, but with a top as thick as with the Voyager, that's very unlikely, it will probably last a lifetime).
 Leather tensioning is done with a standard screwdriver.
 The carriage of the Voyager looks to be solid, in any event much better than the old (late 1990s, early 2000s) versions.
 The top of the saddle has a shape (curvature) very similar to a Brooks Team professional and that's how it feels like on the bike.
 This means for me it's instantly good but not as comfortable as my broken in B17-Imperial.
 The top has a suede feel to it, not like a Brooks at all which is usually very smooth and you're likely to slide left/right on them for a while.
 The top does get smoother and after 500 km it's a bit closer to a worn Brooks, but still on the rough side so you won't slide on it.
 The saddle is a little bit heavier than a Team professional, but considering the leather thickness it's not that much.
 After 500km There are signs that the saddle has been used (slight sag) and it feels a bit more comfortable.
 I like it more the more I use it...

 After more than 1800 km, the saddle looks a bit darker (see Colour changes of leather saddles through wear), the top is a bit smoother, esp. the nose, and the leather is darker.
 I think it looks really nice.
 I have no doubts as to durability of this saddle.